‘So, what do you think?’

 A good day.

 The horse didn’t ride fast—more used to pulling carts and tilling fields—but he was as black as a witch’s heart, unfazed by blood and screaming and as strong as an ox.
-Fitting for Mock, leader of the barbarian horde, purveyor of death and destruction, murder, fiend and raper of women.
+Fitting for Mock, leader of the barbarian horde, purveyor of death and destruction, murderer, fiend and raper of women.
 All who saw him quivered and pissed themselves, then begged for their lives—and lost them.

 Mock sneered at the little village.
 It was a fine day for a raid.
 ‘Prepare our brothers.
 We attack within the hour.’